nank1ro/dart-reactivity-benchmark/README.md

 > 3. If the test case status contains sun and count, and both count and sum are pass, the score is calculated as 1 algorithm.
 If only one of them is fail, the score is divided by 2, and if all fail, the score is 0
 > 4. The total score of each framework is the sum of the total scores of all test cases.

-## Performance benchmark results of each framework (unit: microsecond μs)
+## Benchmark results of each framework

 <!-- Benchmark Table -->
 | Test Case | preact_signals | alien_signals | solidart | signals | state_beacon |